The LaGrange County Courthouse in Indiana (1878-)

 Hey!
 Those are my footprints!

-I didn’t hustle to make it out of LaGrange as quickly as I did on my previous trip: it seemed as if the impacted slush and ice on the brick streets made plowing away all the horse crap a lot easier than during the summer when it’d get ingrained in the joints.
-I took a minute or so to circle the block and really appreciate the view that the leafless trees offered me.
-Other courthouses might be a closer fit to the profile of geopolitical scheming so common in early state politics, and others might have more interesting stories.
-Others might be more opulent, and still others might truly wallow in their practicality.
-At the end of the day, they’re all just places to get married, get sued, or pay taxes.
-But to me, LaGrange County’s courthouse still represents the most archetypical of any found in our state, and will remain my mental model of what a courthouse should look like.
-Even if I have to answer an old lady’s questions about it from time to time.
+The woman walked off, so I took a minute or so to circle the block and really appreciate the view that the leafless trees offered me of the courthouse.
+The stories of others might closer fit the geopolitical scheming so common in early state politics, while others might have more interesting stories.
+Others yet might be more opulent, and still others might truly wallow in their practicality.
+To me, though, LaGrange County’s courthouse still represents the most archetypical of any found in our state, and it’ll remain my mental model of what a courthouse should look like even if I have to answer an old lady’s questions about it from time to time.

 TL;DR